fossxo/fossxo-gdd/README.md

 FoxXO Game Design Document
 ==========================

-:warning: This documentation is a work in progress.

 This repository contains the FoxXO game design document.
 FoxXO is a free and open example of tic-tac-toe.
+The game design document describes in detail the design considerations of the game.

 The latest version of the game design document is hosted here:
 [FoxXO Game Design Document](https://j-richey.github.io/project-documentation/foxxo-gdd/)